-The cybersecurity landscape is constantly changing, but what is obvious is that cyber threats are becoming more serious, and they’re happening with more frequency.
-Here is a summary of some of the most interesting, and alarming, cybersecurity statistics for 2021:
+The cybersecurity landscape is constantly changing, but it is obvious that cyber threats are becoming more serious and happening more frequently.

 - Ransomware attacks happen every 10 seconds.
 (InfoSecurity Group)